-Backcountry skiing isn’t often well suited to young children.
-A high degree of experience is necessary to safely take on the forested areas.
+Backcountry skiing isn't often well suited to young children.
+A high degree of experience is necessary to safely take on forested areas.
 If a child is just learning how to ski, this experience could quickly become overwhelming.

 Backcountry skiing saw a rise in participation during COVID, as people were eager to get away from the crowded resorts and confusing pass systems that were implemented in response to the pandemic.
-Safety classes were pushed to keep these newcomers alert to the inherent dangers of the activity.
+Safety glasses were pushed to keep these newcomers alert to the inherent dangers of the activity.